tri-cods/install/guides/visual-studio-code.md

 ### Step 5: Walking Through Visual Studio Code Installer III

-Choose the folder on the computer that VSCode should be installed in (the default is usually fine).
+Choose the folder on the computer that Visual Studio Code should be installed in (the default is usually fine).
 Then click `Next`.

 ![Screenshot of Visual Studio Code installation process where we select the folder to install in](images/vscode5.png)

 ### Step 6: Walking Through Visual Studio Code Installer IV

-Choose the folder in the start menu that VSCode should be installed in.
+Choose the folder in the start menu that Visual Studio Code should be installed in.
 Check the other boxes at your own discretion.
 Then click `Next`.

 ![Screenshot of Visual Studio Code installation process where we select start menu folder](images/vscode6.png)